Bulat-Ziganshin/FA/New-archive-format.md

 ## Ex-directory block

 This block may contain any archive meta-information, individual fields/groups are enabled by flags.
-All flags are placed at the block header, but as a matter of сonvenience, we describe them in corresponding chapters.
+All flags are placed at the block header, but as a matter of convenience, we describe them in corresponding chapters.

 Header flags:
 - none/custom set of archive description fields